intelops/external-docs/content/capten/1.0.0/6-contribution/_index.en.md

 draft: false
 ---

-If you're interested in contributing to KubViz, we appreciate your help!
+If you're interested in contributing to capten, we appreciate your help!
 Here's a guide to get you started:

 ## Contribution Guidelines